-Two absences: 1 points off of your final grade (Spanish scale 1-10). of 3 Three absences: points off of your final grade (Spanish scale of 1-10).
-Four absences: 5 points off of your final grade (Spanish scale of 1-10).
+Two absences: 1 point off of your final grade (Spanish scale of 1-10).

+Three absences: 3 points off of your final grade (Spanish scale of 1-10).

+Four absences: Failing grade for the course.

 Academic Honesty

 Academic integrity is a guiding principle for all academic activity at Pablo de Olavide University.
 Cheating on exams and plagiarism (which includes copying from the Internet) are clear violations of academic honesty.
 A student is guilty of plagiarism when he or she presents another person's intellectual property as his or her own.
 The penalty for plagiarism and cheating is a failing grade for the assignment/exam and a failing grade for the course.
 Avoid plagiarism by citing sources properly, using footnotes and a bibliography, and not cutting and pasting information from various websites when writing assignments.